 Mt Fernie Provincial Park is accessible year-round, is close to town and offers seasonal camping/RVing.
 The 259-hectare park protects the sensitive flora and fauna in the park and the banks of Lizard Creek.

-There are multiple access points throughout the Park and to trails adjacent to the Park that connect with Mount Fernie, Island Lake Lodge and Fernie Alpine Resort for both hiking and mountain biking from late April to late October and is great for winter walks and snowshoeing between November and early April.
+There are multiple access points throughout the Park and to trails adjacent to the Park that connect with Mount Fernie, Island Lake Lodge and Fernie Alpine Resort for both hiking and mountain biking from late April to late October.
+It is a great option for winter walks and snowshoeing between November and early April.
 As these trails are shared multi-use trails please remember to keep your head up and be mindful of your surroundings.

 Popular trail names to hike from Mt.
 Fernie Provincial Park include Sherwoody Forest, Gorby, Happy Gilmar, Old Goat, Stove, Dem Bones and more.
 View the Fernie Trail Maps section for more details.